 The CPR Regulation (and its predecessor) exceptionally provides for implementing powers to the Council in the framework of the macroeconomic conditionality, a conditionality mechanism that allows the Council to suspend commitments or payment under the funds in case of failure to take corrective actions in reaction to Council recommendations and decisions under the corrective arm of the Stability and Growth Pact: see Article 19 CPR.

-$^{^{13}}$ See Article 20 and Recital 45, which does not, however, provide an explicit justification for the conferral of implementing powers on the Council.
+13 See Article 20 and Recital 45, which however does not provide an explicit justification for the conferral of implementing powers to the Council.

 14 Article 24 and Recital 52.